grahamfalconer/CV/README.md

   > - Breaking legs in five-a-side casual league games
   > - Finding enormous boulders to climb
   > - Growing my own foood
-  > - Finding music from all around the world to add to my spotify playlists